Co-Science/GettingStarted/README.md

 ## Who are we??
-we are just some open source enthusiast learning from other open source enthusiast😇.
+we are just some open source enthusiast #BtechStudents.

 ## Why should you join Co-Science???
 - Learn with the community